-Several years ago I received a large number of used Australian (and other countries) commemorative stamps from the American Philatelic Society (APS) that are to be given away free of charge for "recreational & educational" purposes.
-To me that means if you are a beginning or youth collector, you qualify (or if you happen to collect Australian or other worldwide stamps)!
+Several years ago I received a large number of mostly used Australian (and other countries) commemorative stamps from the American Philatelic Society (APS) that are to be given away free of charge for "recreational & educational" purposes.
+To me that means if you are a beginning or youth collector, you qualify (or if you happen to collect worldwide stamps)!

 See instructions below for requesting the free stamps!